bardsley/merseysidelatinfestival/README.md

 - [x] Fix pass selector to generate what to tick dynamically not just list all of same type
 - [x] User management
 - [x] Filtering creates extra Lindsays
-- [ ] Scanned no signed in
-- [ ] Checked in at, by, using
-- [ ] Build a interface for cash sales
 - [x] Do we need phone number on login
 - [x] Student prices into checkout
 - [x] Signout errors - Sort of fixed, redirect if a page doesn't exist
-- [ ] Logout causes errors
+- [x] Logout causes errors
-- [ ] Return on unfiltered shouldn't auto sets
+- [x] Return on unfiltered shouldn't auto sets
-- [ ] Swap meal preferences admin only ¿Could this not use the same endpoint?
+- [x] Swap meal preferences admin only ¿Could this not use the same endpoint?
 Yes

 Connor
 ------
 - [ ] update action for other lambda functions (workflow for deploying lambdas that don't exist)
-- [x] Allow change name / email
-- [x] capture history of owners and who transferred to
 - [ ] check that a ticket is active when making meal updates
-- [x] check ticket active when transferring
 - [ ] Add a video of the dancing man
 - [ ] add student 'banner' to ticket email
-- [x] update resend email lambda
-- [x] add new email templates to send_email
-- [x] move email sending into new function
 - [ ] capture history of meal preference changes
 - [ ] purchase fulfilment for in-person payments (cash or card terminal)
 - [ ] capture purchases otd (could be same as above and still send icket email)